Shoonya-Dev/ShoonyaApi-py/README.md

 # ShoonyaApi

-Api used to connect to ShoonyaOMS
+Api used to connect to Shoonya OMS
 ****

 ## Build